shmotamedi/CV/README.md

-Primary version of my curriculum vitae!
+Not the latest version of my curriculum vitae!